GIGABOOST.AI

 Why it works: It leads with a "hard" metric in the subject line.
 It references a specific portfolio company to prove research.
 It mentions a "secure data room," which signals that the founder is running an organized, professional process.

-Best for pre-revenue or early-revenue companies where the "Why Now" and technical insight are the primary movers.
+Best for pre-revenue or early-revenue companies where the "Why Now" and technical insight are the primary movers — team pedigree functions as a revenue proxy and de-risks the lack of traction.
+The "vibe check" CTA is low-friction and founder-friendly.

 Subject: Regarding your thesis on [Specific Trend/Topic] // [Company Name]